OMBA Course Descriptions – Emphasis Areas & Core Classes

-In order to earn an emphasis area on your transcripts, you must complete all three electives listed below for your chosen area.
-Students pursuing the general “MBA” degree may take any 3 electives from the list below.
-The first six courses below are all new courses being taught by new instructors; Construction Management courses will be taught by tenured and adjunct faculty from the College of Engineering and Healthcare Leadership courses will be taught by new adjunct instructors who are working at higher levels within the healthcare industry.
+In order to earn an emphasis area on your diploma and transcripts, you must complete all three electives for your chosen area.
+Students pursuing the general “MBA” degree may take a mix of any 3 electives from the list below.

 Construction Management Emphasis

 BUSMBA 521 – LEADERSHIP IN ARCHITECTURE, ENGINEERING, AND CONSTRUCTION (AEC) – Focus on management and leadership strategies as they apply to the architecture, engineering and construction industries.
 Topics include decision-making, effective communication and negotiating skills, change and conflict management, team building, leadership and ethics.

 BUSMBA 522 – ARCHITECTURE, ENGINEERING, AND CONSTRUCTION (AEC) PROJECT MANAGEMENT – Topics related to the management of AEC projects including; scope, time, cost, quality, contracts, risk management and sustainability.
 Includes a focus on project administration and project controls, project scheduling and project cost accounting.

 BUSMBA 523 – ARCHITECTURE, ENGINEERING, AND CONSTRUCTION (AEC) COMPANY MANAGEMENT – Preparation for planning, organizing, staffing, executing, and controlling operations for ongoing management of an AEC company.
 Topics include organizational structures, financial management and accounting, sales and marketing, and personnel administration.

 Healthcare Leadership Emphasis